dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-5-package-management-on-ubuntu.md

 fetch the latest list of available packages from the repositories:
 * `sudo apt update` or `sudo apt-get update`

-Only after that we should install needed software, and their dependencies:
+Only after that we should install needed software, and their dependencies.
+For example:
 * `sudo apt install postgresql` or `sudo apt-get install postgresql`

 `apt`/`apt-get` will remember which packages have been installed manually and which ones have been installed as dependencies.

-Keeping the system up-to-date, by installing available updates:
+Keeping the system up-to-date, by installing available updates, can be done as follows:
 1. `sudo apt update` or `sudo apt-get update`
 2. `sudo apt upgrade` or `sudo apt-get upgrade --with-new-pkgs`